-KGHM Loan:Under the terms of the JV Agreement, and without dilution to its 20% ownership of KGHM Ajax, the Company requested, beginning in 2015, that KGHM provide the Company's funding of the operations at Ajax as a loan (the "KGHM Loan").
-At December 31, 2020, the Company had principal and interest on funds provided by KGHM in the total amount of \$19,250,908.
+KGHM Loan: Under the terms of the JV Agreement, and without dilution to its 20% ownership of KGHM Ajax, the Company requested, beginning in 2015, that KGHM provide the Company's funding of the operations at Ajax as a loan (the "KGHM Loan").
+At March 31, 2022, the Company had principal and interest on funds provided by KGHM owing in the total amount of \$22,530,728.
+In connection with a subscription by the Company in the Common Shares of KGHM Ajax, for which KGHM Ajax has agreed to pay the subscription price on behalf of the Company, it was agreed to increase the principal amount of the Loan by \$768,240.

-The KGHM Loan is non-revolving, bears interest of 10% per annum, is secured by the investment in KGHM Ajax, and had a maturity date of December 31, 2020.
+The KGHM Loan is non-revolving, bears interest of 10% per annum, is secured by the investment in KGHM Ajax, and had a maturity date of December 31, 2021.
 Under the terms of the JV Agreement, if, at the time of maturity of the loan, the commencement of commercial production and the distribution of dividends by the JV to the Company are not sufficient to repay the KGHM Loan, the parties must, in good faith, negotiate an extension.
 Additionally, should the Company incur additional debt or dispose of assets, in each case in excess of \$100,000, the funds borrowed or sales proceeds received must be used to make repayments on the KGHM Loan.
-During the year ended December 31, 2020, the maturity date of the KGHM Loan was extended to December 31, 2021.
+During the year ended December 31, 2021, the maturity date of the KGHM Loan was extended to December 31, 2022.